prernaadvani/whatsprernacooking/_posts/2021-02-18-veggie-manchurian.md

 ![_config.yml]({{ site.baseurl }}/images/manchurian/manchurian 2.png)

 * Mix the cornstarch in one tablespoon of water until diluted and add it to the vegetable mix.
-Add the flour, and mix until well combined.
+Add the flour and breadcrumbs, and mix until well combined.

 ![_config.yml]({{ site.baseurl }}/images/manchurian/manchurian 3.png)

 * Heat the oil in a nonstick pan.
 Divide the vegetable mixture into 8 equal parts and roll each part into a ball.
 The mixture isn't going to be sticky in itself, but should somewhat hold together.
-If it's too liquid, add some more flour.
+If it's too liquid, add some more flour or breadcrumbs.

 * Add the vegetable balls to the oil and cook for a few minutes.
 If you're shallow frying like I did, flip, turn and roll the balls around periodically to cook all sides.
 Alternatively, you can fry them entirely.